tptirrell/tptirrell.github.io/_posts/2016-6-23-BillboardCharts.md

 	3000 points debuted in the first half of the year.
 This may be coincidental given the small sample size.

-Now, since weeks on chart is a major factor in a song's score, Let's see if there is any relationship between the number of weeks spent on chart and these variables:
+Now, since weeks on chart is a major factor in a song's score, let's see if there is any relationship between the number of weeks spent on chart and these variables:

-1. The number of weeks it took for the song to peak
+1. The number of weeks it took for the song to peak.
-2. Final chart position
+2. Final chart position.
-3. Position the first week it entered the chart
+3. Position the first week it entered the chart.
-4. Week of calendar year that the song entered the chart
+4. Week of calendar year that the song entered the chart.

 ![secondgraphs](/images/set2.png)